About the Plymouth Chapter, NSDAR

 Local and National Service

 Each DAR chapter chooses their service projects.
-The Plymouth Chapter, NSDAR, focuses on educational projects, historical preservation, supporting veteran and active military, and ancestory research.
+The Plymouth Chapter, NSDAR, focuses on educational projects, historical preservation, supporting veteran and active military, and ancestry research.

 Board Members